51systems/zf2-vagrant/README.md

 #Vagrant Setup

 ##Configuration
-Vagrant is configured using Chef-Solo.
+Vagrant is configured using Chef-Zero.

 Some of the cookbooks are taken from https://github.com/r8/vagrant-lamp